openmc-dev/openmc/docs/source/usersguide/scripts.rst

 -------------------------------

-This script generates a depletion chain file called ``chain_endfb71.xml`` using ENDF/B 7.1 nuclear data.
-If the :envvar:`OPENMC_ENDF_DATA` variable is not set, and ``"neutron"``, ``"decay"``, ``"nfy"`` directories to not exist, then ENDF/B 7.1 293 K data will be downloaded.
+This script generates a depletion chain file called ``chain_endfb71.xml`` using ENDF/B-VII.1 nuclear data.
+If the :envvar:`OPENMC_ENDF_DATA` variable is not set, and ``"neutron"``, ``"decay"``, ``"nfy"`` directories do not exist, then ENDF/B-VII.1 data will be downloaded.

 .. _scripts_depletion_chain_casl: